benhigham/stylelint-config/README.md

 - Requires proper use of custom media queries and nesting
 - Enforces BEM naming conventions with SUIT CSS methodology
 - Ensures browser compatibility with [Baseline](https://web.dev/baseline) requirements
-- Includes accessibility checks for better a11y compliance
 - Detects and prevents indistinguishable colors and out-of-gamut colors
 - Provides special handling for CSS modules